Yoga Asanas (Yoga Poses) in Traditional Yoga Textbooks

 What Patanjali says about asana?

-• Asana has been defined by Patanjali as a position or bodily posture which not only confirms to steadiness (sthairya) but which is equally pleasant and comfortable (sukham) too.
+• Patanjali has defined Asana as a position or bodily posture that confirms steadiness (hairy) and is equally pleasant and comfortable (sukham).

-• It is clear from this definition that any posture of body, which could be maintained steadily for adequately long time, can be called Thus stability and comfort are the main characteristics of asana.
+• It is clear from this definition that any body posture, which can be maintained steadily for a long time, can be called.
+Thus, stability and comfort are the main characteristics of Asana.

-• Patanjali has stated that in order to achieve steadiness and comfort, asana must be without any muscular or nervous tension and the mind should be merged with ananta (infinity).
+• Patanjali has stated that to achieve steadiness and comfort, asana must be without any muscular or nervous tension, and the mind should be merged with Ananta (infinity).

 Asana as per Siddhasiddhantapaddhati